Last updated: March 19, 2026

 Managing your log volume

-There are two levers that you can employ to keep both performance and spend under control: log-level filtering and sampling.
+There are two levers that you can employ to keep both performance and spend under control: log-level filtering and deduplication.

 1. Filtering with log levels